-This part of the Course gives learners the opportunity to use and apply their understanding of music and simple music concepts in creative ways.
+This part of the Course gives learners the opportunity to use and apply their understanding of music in a creative way.
 The focus should be on creative experimentation and exploration using composing, arranging or improvisation techniques as appropriate.

-To support these activities, teachers/lecturers should help guide learners to review their creative choices, options and decisions and develop an understanding of how others create music compositions.
+To support these activities, teachers/lecturers should encourage learners to review their creative choices, options and decisions.
 This part of the Course could also provide opportunities to help learners develop their discriminatory aural judgement when creating ideas for music that make musical sense.